CREESTL/NanoTrade/README.md

     2.1 _ERC20 tokens_.
 In order to pay dividends in ERC20 tokens Alice has to call `distributeDividendsEqual` or `distributeDividendsWeighted` function providing ERC20's address as the second parameter
     2.2 _Ether_.
 In order to pay dividends in ether Alice has to call `distributeDividendsEqual` or `distributeDividendsWeighted` function providing [zero address](https://ethereum.org/en/glossary/#zero-address) as the second parameter

-Also it is worth mentioning that Nano contract is not necessarily a "dividend-distributing" contract but rather a "token-distributing" contract.
-It is public and can be used not only by NanoAdmin holders.
+Also it is worth mentioning that Benture contract is not necessarily a "dividend-distributing" contract but rather a "token-distributing" contract.
+It is public and can be used not only by BentureAdmin holders.
 For example, if Sam wishes to pay all 10 holders of some ZZZ token (not owned or created by him) equal amount of YYY tokens what he can do is:
-- Send some YYY tokens to the Nano contract.
+- Send some YYY tokens to the Benture contract.
 100 in this case
 - Call `distributeDividendsEqual` function with ZZZ address as the first parameter and YYY address as the second parameter.

 Each of 10 ZZZ holders will receive 10 YYY tokens.